concept room

 This is a popular photo spot.

-The theme of the 6th floor elevator hall “Entrance Hall of a Castle”
+6th Floor “Entrance Hall of the Castle”

-Carriages are painted on the front wall of the hall to welcome guests.
+A carriage is painted on the front wall of the hall to welcome guests.

 Deluxe Family Room” is a spacious room for a large group of guests, such as three generations of parents and children or a girls’ night out.